Siyu-Chen-NJ/Siyu-Chen-NJ.github.io/content/authors/admin/_index.md

     url: https://gsai.kaist.ac.kr/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include effective and efficient data-driven search methods.

 # Interests to show in About widget
 interests: